 After making an online booking, the travel company picked the kids and me from a predetermined point in central London.
 Unlike the U.S. universities which have a sprawling ‘intact campus’ hosting various departments offering diverse courses, these two universities have numerous colleges spread over the entire city.
 So, while here one is exploring a whole city with several colleges and a predominant student population.

 The bus journey from London to Cambridge was around two hours.
-Cambridge has a special place for me as I had done a residential summer program at Sidney Sussex College and was keen that the kids visit it too.
+Cambridge has a special place for me as I had done a residential summer program at Sidney Sussex College.
+I was hence keen that the kids visit it too.

 The significant highlights of Cambridge are the renowned Cavendish Laboratory, King’s College Chapel, and the Cambridge University Library.
 Our tour guide gave us some time to explore on our own and then reassemble at a pre-agreed spot.
 We headed for the King’s College Chapel – an excellent example of gothic architecture which has impressive stain glass windows dating back to the 16th century.
 The Chapel is used as a symbol of Cambridge.
 Next, we saw Sidney Sussex College where I had attended the summer program.
 We even spotted the apple tree where it is believed that the theory of gravitation struck Newton.
 The original tree died a couple of centuries back, and this tree is supposed to be its descendant.

 While exploring Cambridge, we came across houses where bricks had sealed the windows.
 The reason for this strange occurrence was that during the 18th and 19th-century window tax was a form of the property tax levied based on the number of windows a house had.
 To reduce or avoid the window tax, some landlords of houses chose to brick-up the window spaces.